-Sands could not achieve its goals without our team of incredibly dedicated volunteers.
+Sands save babies' lives and support bereaved families with the help of our incredibly dedicated volunteers.
 There are a number of ways to volunteer with us.

 Sands Befrienders play a vital role in offering support to bereaved families throughout the UK.
 Many of us know first-hand how much comfort and support a befriender can give.
 The reassurance of talking to someone else who has been affected by the death of a baby and who is nearby to phone or to meet in a group is invaluable.
 Sands is very proud to be able to offer this service and we are hugely grateful to the many volunteers around the country on whom the service relies.

 Are you ready to befriend?

 Befriending is an emotionally demanding role, and both you and we need to be sure you are ready to take it on and have suitable support for yourself.
 If befriending isn’t right for you at this time, that’s ok.
 There are many ways you can get involved and support the work of Sands.
 To find out more, please email firstname.lastname@example.org.
 You can, of course, continue to access support for as long as you need it.

 To help us decide with you whether you are ready to befriend, we have a number of checks in place that we will take you through when you apply.